lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 $name[start-index-expr..end-index-expr] = result-expr
 ```

-As with indexed assigments, the first form writes into a variable, and the last three forms write into a property.
+As with indexed assignments, the first form writes into a variable, and the last three forms write into a property.
 The same errors (`E_TYPE`, `E_INVIND`, `E_PROPNF` and `E_PERM` for lack of read/write permission on the property) may be raised.
 If variable does not yet have a value (i.e., it has never been assigned to), `E_VARNF` will be raised.
 As before, the `^` and `$` expression can be used in either start-index-expr or end-index-expr.

 If start-index-expr or end-index-expr is not an integer (for lists and strings) or a collection value (for maps), if the value of variable or the property is not a list, map, or string, or result-expr is not the same type as variable or the property, `E_TYPE` is raised.
 For lists and strings, `E_RANGE` is raised if end-index-expr is less than zero or if start-index-expr is greater than the length of the list or string plus one.
 Note: the length of result-expr does not need to be the same as the length of the specified range.
 For maps, `E_RANGE` is raised if `start-index-expr` or `end-index-expr` are not keys in the map.

-In precise terms, the subrange assigment
+In precise terms, the subrange assignment

 ```
 v[start..end] = value